Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of TypeScript version 3.6.4.
+   Added support of the TypeScript version 3.6.4.

    ====================
    POST-INSTALL ACTIONS